 It's not about keyword research only.
 In fact, modern SEO is a combination of several on-page, off-page, and technical strategies that helps ecommerce owners better target their customers on search engines.

-That goes without saying that brands that do not pay heed to this factor struggle to engage with their customers in real-time and fail to drive the desired traffic to their websites.
+That goes without saying that brands that do not pay heed to this factor struggle to engage with their customers in real time and fail to drive the desired traffic to their websites.
 For more on this, you can check out our Ecommerce SEO Guide for Beginners.

 10. Lack Of Testing